 When a cancer patient is given a terminal diagnosis what is he/she supposed to do?
 When a cancer patient is given a therapy plan that, AT BEST, is supposed to prolong his/her life for only a month or two, what is the patient to do?

-Conventional oncology has little to offer a patient with advanced pancreatic cancer.
-While the study below talks about low-dose naltrexone (LDN) combined with alpha-lipoic acid (ALA), certainly is considered anecdotal evidence, advanced pancreatic cancer patients may appreciate information about non-toxic therapies.
+Conventional oncology has little to offer a pancreatic cancer patient.
+While the study below talks about low-dose naltrexone (LDN) combined with alpha-lipoic acid (ALA) lengthening life and enhancing quality of life for pancreatic cancer patients it is considered anecdotal evidence, advanced pancreatic cancer patients may appreciate information about non-toxic therapies.

 Long-term cancer survivor, creator, director PeopleBeatingCancer